 20. Myna Snacks

 Why it’s good: Myna Snacks’ website is big, bright, and bold—a complete embodiment of the brand’s fun personality.
-The color palette is simple but cohesive, combining pinks, reds, and creams for a nostalgic feel.
+The color palette is simple but cohesive, combining purples, reds, and creams for a nostalgic feel.

 What you can steal: